EliuX/flask-opa/README.md

 [![codecov](https://codecov.io/gh/EliuX/flask-opa/branch/master/graph/badge.svg)](https://codecov.io/gh/EliuX/flask-opa)
 [![PyPI Version](http://img.shields.io/pypi/v/Flask-OPA.svg)](https://pypi.python.org/pypi/Flask-OPA)

-Simple to use [Flask](http://flask.pocoo.org/>) extension that lets you secure your projects with [Open Policy Agent](https://www.openpolicyagent.org).
+Simple to use [Flask](http://flask.pocoo.org) extension that lets you secure your projects with [Open Policy Agent](https://www.openpolicyagent.org).
 It allows
 * HTTP API Authorization
 * Policy Enforcement Point (AOP using decorators on methods)

 ## Quick start

-Its recommended for you to try the app in the package `examples`.
+Its recommended for you to try out the app in the package `examples`.
 Thanks to the `Makefile` you can run the demo project with the following command

 ```bash
  make demo